MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

      1 x Joining Plate A        (1)
      1 x Joining Plate A Mirror (2)
     ```
-1. Print :material-printer-3d-nozzle-heat-outline: this part using the [recommended settings](../../printing/print_guide.md)!
+1. :material-printer-3d-nozzle-heat-outline: Print this part using the [recommended settings](../../printing/print_guide.md)!
-2. Print :material-printer-3d-nozzle-heat-outline: this part using the [recommended settings](../../printing/print_guide.md)!
+2. :material-printer-3d-nozzle-heat-outline: Print this part using the [recommended settings](../../printing/print_guide.md)!

-Attach the assembled Y and Z axis to each other using M5x12mm BHCS through the joining plates.
+Attach the assembled Y and Z-Axis to each other using M5x12mm BHCS through the joining plates.

 ![](../img/z_axis_assembly/y_axis_step_76.png){: .shadow}

 ---

-Attach the Y motor mount to the Z axis using M5x12mm BHCS.
+Attach the Y motor mount to the Z-Axis using M5x12mm BHCS.

 ![](../img/y_axis_assembly/y_axis_step_77.png){: .shadow}